 Boston-bound flight aborts takeoff at Reagan National to avoid runway collision

 WASHINGTON D.C. - For the second time in six weeks, a Boston-bound flight was forced to slam on the brakes to avoid a potential collision with another plane at Reagan National Airport.
-The FAA is investigating the incident.
+The Federal Aviation Administration is investigating the incident.

-At about 10:30 a.m.
-Wednesday morning, American Airlines flight 2134 with more than 100 passengers and crew on board was cleared for takeoff.
+At about 10:30 a.m. on Wednesday, American Airlines flight 2134, with more than 100 passengers and crew on board, was cleared for takeoff.

 A private plane was cleared to land on an intersecting runway.
-The private plane, a King Air, was told to abort landing, but it was already on the ground.
+That plane, a King Air, was told to abort its landing but was already on the ground.

 American Airlines officials said in a statement, "The safety of our customers and team members is our top priority, and we're grateful to our crew for their professionalism.
 We will support the FAA in its investigation."